RandyGaul/player2d/README.md

 * Requires a bit of knowledge about the underlying algorithms to identify root causes of bugs.
 * Lots of mathematics and geometry.
 * Lots of work to implement robustly.
+* Some sensitivity to "acute" angles for NGS.
+Not explicitly handled in this demo (for simplicity).
+Instead, high NGS iterations are used.
+Ideally an explicit code path can detect acute cases and apply a specific solution.

 # Case Study - Standing on Edges